 Chemical research leads to new products ranging from drugs to multicolor displays.
-Chemistry contributes to biotechnology, molecular biology, pharmacy, environmental and material sciences, etc., and therefore has a central place in modern science.
+Chemistry contributes to biotechnology, molecular biology, pharmacy, environmental and material sciences, electronic devices, energy storage and energy conversion processes and therefore has a central place in modern science.

-In contemporary society, with its ever increasing demands for creative applications towards all branches of science and technology, chemistry responds with fascinating ideas generating and developing new areas, such as molecular electronics, self-arranging molecules, magnetic resonance imaging (MRI) methods, superconductors, exotic molecular structures, chaotic systems, lasers, photosynthesis, and new pectroscopic methods.
+In contemporary society, with its ever-increasing demands for creative applications towards all branches of science and technology, chemistry responds to these challenges by offering fascinating ideas generating and developing new areas, such as molecular electronics, self-arranging molecules, magnetic resonance imaging (MRI) methods, superconductors, exotic molecular structures, chaotic systems, lasers, photosynthesis, and new spectroscopic methods.

 About Chemistry Department

-The department has currently 10 faculty members.
-It offers three degree courses: Bachelor of Science (BSc), Masters of Science (MSc), PhD.
+The department has currently 11 faculty members.
+It offers three different degree courses: Bachelor of Science (BSc), Masters of Science (MSc), PhD.

 Our goal is to train researchers according to international standards to become the chemists of the future.
 A strong background in physics and mathematics is the prerequisite to studying the structure of matter at the molecular level.
 Undergraduate students take fundamental physics and mathematics courses in their first two years and quantum physics in their third year.
 Computer use is an integral part of all undergraduate courses.

 Beginning with the second year, students take Analytical Chemistry, Organic Chemistry, Inorganic Chemistry, and Physical Chemistry.
 These courses utilize computers, modern laboratories and innovative educational techniques A summer internship at the end of the third year assists students in gaining valuable industrial experience.
 Similarly, a senior project during both semesters of the fourth year prepares students for a research environment.
 Technical and/or non-technical electives are available for students beginning in the second year.